AI customer service

 Key Features

-- Helix AI resolves repetitive e-commerce queries like order status, refund requests, and product questions without entering an agent's queue
+• Quantum AI resolves repetitive e-commerce queries like order status, refund requests, and product questions without entering an agent's queue at all.

 Pros

-- AI is built into every workflow from day one, not sold as a separate paid add-on
+• AI is built into every workflow from day one, not sold as a separate paid add-on that requires additional budget approval.

 Cons

-- Currently in BETA, so feature depth and integrations are still expanding compared to mature category leaders
+• Still in BETA, so feature depth and integrations are expanding fast but haven't caught up to decade-old category leaders yet.

 Best Use Case